 [CPR-012] The 5G system should support the IEEE 802.1Q QoS profile as defined IEC 61850-90-5 [26].

-[CPR-013] The 5G system shall support delivery of the same UE originated data in a resource-efficient manner in terms of bandwidth to UEs distributed over a large geographical area.
+[CPR-013] The 5G system shall support delivery of the same UE originated data to a group of recipient UEs distributed over a large geographical area in a resource-efficient manner in terms of bandwidth.

-[CPR-014] The 5G system shall allow a UE to request a communication service to send data to different groups of UEs at the same time.
+[CPR-014] The 5G system shall allow an originating UE to request a communication service to send data to different groups of UEs at the same time.

 [CPR-015] The 5G system shall allow a UE to request different QoS for the communication in each of those groups.